Teukolsky master equation and Painlev\'e transcendents: numerics and extremal limit: Discussion

-As was anticipated in \cite{CarneirodaCunha:2019tia}, the method does not converge faster than the standard continuous fraction method, but on the other hand has its analytically properties more transparent.
-Specifically, one can in principle estimate the error terms and analytic behavior in expressions like \eqref{eq:solbeta1}.
-While we cannot hope to exhaust the amount of information that can be extracted from the method, these initial results show a lot of promise in the application of isomonodromy to study problems related to accessory parameters of Fuchsian differential equations and their confluent limits.
+As was anticipated in \cite{CarneirodaCunha:2019tia}, the method does not converge faster than the standard continuous fraction method, but on the other hand has its analytical properties more transparent.
+Specifically, one can derive asymptotic formulas and estimate the error terms in expressions like \eqref{eq:solbeta1}.
+Although we restricted our study to the fundamental mode, the method can be used to study higher modes, as they also satisfy \eqref{eq:tauconditions}.
+We hope these initial results contained in this text show the promise of the application of isomonodromy to study problems related to accessory parameters of Fuchsian differential equations and their confluent limits.
 This is a very generic problem in the field of mathematics, which include scattering and eigenvalue problems as particular subcases.
-The analysis here was restricted to the fundamental mode.
-In principle one should be able to use the same method to study higher modes, as they also satisfy \eqref{eq:tauconditions}, but we have decided that such exhaustive study lies outside the scope of the ``proof-of-concept'' character of this paper.
-Perhaps the equation \eqref{eq:solbeta1} can be of use for these modes at least in the near-horizon limit.

-We have found that in general the numerical results fall in good accordance with the results in the literature, the discrepancies are nonetheless above the error expectations.
+We have found that in general the numerical results fall in excellent accordance with the results in the literature, with 7-8 digit accuracy.
 While one has, for the numerical methods of choice, that the Stokes phenomenon displayed in the solutions of \eqref{eq:confluentheun} complicates the enforcement of boundary conditions as soon as one considers non-real frequencies, it may be the case that, in principle, non-analytical (in $t$) terms contribute to the expansion \eqref{eq:fredholmV}.
 Either option is fully deserving of separate study.
 In a less technical matter, it is still not clear which mechanism selects \textit{a priori} the different behaviors seen at the extremal limit.

 We hope that the method proves to be useful in other black hole backgrounds whose perturbations are governed by solutions of the confluent Heun equation \eqref{eq:confluentheun}, specifically the Reissner-Nordström and the Kerr-Newman backgrounds.
 The more technical relations to conformal field theories and integrable systems outlined in \cite{CarneirodaCunha:2019tia} are also a very promising prospect, whose understanding may shed light on a quantum description of the degrees of freedom involved in the perturbation, and the finite, non-linear perturbations.
 We hope to be able to return to these points in future work.